-Students interested in building and designing can explore careers in construction, architecture and engineering at the Stanley E. Foster Construction Tech Academy.
-The academy provides students with an opportunity to explore these fields through contextual, hands-on, rigorous curriculum that prepares students, upon graduation, for direct entry into colleges, apprentices or careers.
+Students interested in building and designing can explore careers in construction, architecture and engineering at the Stanley E. Foster School of Engineering, Innovation & Design.
+The academy provides students with an opportunity to explore these fields through contextual, hands-on, rigorous curriculum that prepares students, upon graduation, for direct entry into colleges, apprenticeships or careers.

-The Stanley E. Foster Construction Tech Academy includes several unique features:
+The Stanley E. Foster School Engineering, Innovation & Design includes several unique features:

 Provide students an opportunity to learn in the context of engineering, architecture and construction careers Provide students hands-on course work that reinforces academic skills, builds technical skills, and allows the opportunity for attaining skills needed in the workforce, as determined by the Secretary of Labor's Commission on Achieving Necessary Skills (SCANS) http://wdr.doleta.gov/SCANS/

 Provide a nurturing smaller learning community where teachers know students well